The real power of checklists comes at the summary grid level.

 - Rule C - A checklist task is overdue

-For example, by selecting a checklist-complete display color in FULL mode (the default) – any element within this grid that has all its checklist items completed – will be displayed as the selected color.
+For example, by selecting a checklist-complete display colour in FULL mode (the default) – any element within this grid that has all its checklist items completed – will be displayed as the selected colour.

-This rule can be turned off (untick the color), changed (click another color) or moved from FULL mode to DOT mode.
-In FULL mode, a completed element thumbnail displays as the selected color.
-In DOT mode, a completed element displays the colored dot on the element thumbnail.
+This rule can be turned off (untick the colour), changed (click another colour) or moved from FULL mode to DOT mode.
+In FULL mode, a completed element thumbnail displays as the selected colour.
+In DOT mode, a completed element displays the coloured dot on the element thumbnail.

 NB: There is a logic precedence hierarchy to these rules.

 - Highest precedence: Rule A. All checklist tasks complete